bridaniels/ML_Trading_2ndEd/02_Data_Sources_Techniques/README.md

-# Chapter 2: Market and Fundamental Data - Sources and tEchniques
+# Chapter 2: Market and Fundamental Data - Sources and Techniques
 ---
 ### Technical Analysis:
 - Extract Signals from Market Data Using Indicators Computed from Price and Volume Information